 El Yunque is a subtropical rainforest in northeastern Puerto Rico.
 The only tropical rainforest under the U.S. flag, El Yunque is a mere 28,000 acres (small by national forest standards), but steeped in island lore, natural diversity, and tropical splendor.

-El Yunque means "The Anvil," and it is so called for its distinctive flat peak.
-The forest is part of Puerto Rican mythology: The Taíno Indians believed the rainforest was home to a benevolent god named Yuquiyú.
+El Yunque means "The Anvil," because of its distinctive flat peak.
+The forest is part of Puerto Rican mythology.
+The Taíno Indians believed the rainforest was home to a benevolent god named Yuquiyú.

 Besides being unique to the U.S. Forest Service, El Yunque boasts an amazing diversity of flora, including 150 native fern species and 240 tree species (23 of which are found only in the forest) thrive in El Yunque, thanks to its perfect climate and consistent rainfall.
 In addition, the forest is home to many small animals that are found nowhere else on Earth.
 The coquí tree frog, Puerto Rican Parrot, and pygmy anole are among its rare and reclusive residents.

-If you're driving from San Juan, take Route 3 out of the city and travel about an hour to Route 191, which will take you into the rainforest.
+If driving from San Juan, take Route 3 out of the city and travel an hour to Route 191, which takes you into the rainforest.

-If you crave something a little more daring than hiking, call Aventuras Tierra Adentro.
-Aventuras Tierra Adentro will take you on a canyoning tour of the rainforest that will have you zip-lining, rappelling, rock climbing and leaping through the air.
+If you crave something more daring than hiking, call Aventuras Tierra Adentro, which will take you on a canyoning tour of the rainforest that will have you zip-lining, rappelling, rock climbing, and leaping through the air.